Committed to People, Committed to the Future

-In 1964, Memphis Theological Seminary moved to Memphis from McKenzie, Tennessee at the height of the Civil Rights Movement.
+In 1964, at the height of the Civil Rights Movement, Memphis Theological Seminary moved to Memphis from McKenzie, Tennessee.
 Henry Logan Starks was one of six African-American students to enroll in MTS after its move to Memphis.
-In welcoming the six students, MTS became one of the first predominantly white institutions in Memphis to admit African-Americans.
+By welcoming the six students, MTS became one of the first predominantly white institutions in Memphis to admit African-Americans.
 This was the beginning of a diverse MTS community that continues to flourish and grow.

 Dr. Starks was a community activist.
-He was a key leader of the 1968 Memphis Sanitation Workers’ Strike and a force behind the Black Monday school boycotts, which consolidated the support of Memphis students and teachers for sanitation workers.
-Though tenacious in his passion for the rights and welfare of all people, Starks was dubbed by the community as the “Gentle Giant” because of the quiet dignity and resolute leadership he maintained even under the most tumultuous circumstances.
+He was a vital leader of the 1968 Memphis Sanitation Workers’ Strike and a force behind the Black Monday School Boycotts, which merged the support of Memphis students and teachers for sanitation workers.
+Though tenacious in his passion for the rights and welfare of all people, Starks was dubbed by the community as the “Gentle Giant” because of the quiet dignity and resolute leadership he kept even under the most tumultuous circumstances.

 After graduating from MTS, he became the first African-American member of the MTS faculty while continuing to serve as Pastor of St. James African Methodist Episcopal Church.
 He died on July 4, 1985.
-A well-respected leader and beloved pastor and faculty member, he left a lasting legacy in Memphis and for MTS.
-The local newspapers described Starks, who coined the phrase “You are somebody,” as “…in the elite class with Dr. [Martin Luther] King, A. Phillip Randolph and Medgar Evers.”
+As a well-respected leader, beloved pastor, and faculty member, he left a legacy in Memphis and at MTS.
+The local newspapers described Starks, who coined the phrase “You are somebody,” as “…in the elite class with Dr. Martin Luther King, A. Phillip Randolph, and Medgar Evers.”.